FDA approves new Alzheimer's treatment, donanemab from Eli Lilly

 Eli Lilly measured donanemab's effectiveness primarily through rating scales designed to measure the cognitive and functional decline caused by dementia symptoms in patients with early stages of Alzhiemer's.

-Compared with patients who received only a placebo, Eli Lilly said those who got the drug saw their decline slow by up to 22% at 76 weeks after first starting the donanemab infusions.
+Compared with patients who received only a placebo, Eli Lilly said those who got the drug saw their decline slow.
+The gap widened over time, slowing by 22% overall at 76 weeks after first starting the donanemab infusions.

 "Importantly, the magnitude of impact on these clinical endpoints meets, and in several respects exceeds prior approvals for demonstration of clinical benefit and effectiveness," the company said of the results in a briefing document given to the FDA panel.